 - Due to the lack of spin, it can not promote a high trajectory

 Most golfers pay attention to the Callaway Supersoft golf balls because of their distinctive feature of a supersoft feel, which is acquired thanks to its two-piece construction with an ultra-low compression core (38).

 This advanced tech promotes an excellently consistent ball flight while significantly increasing the carry distance of the balls.
 Less spin is generated, allowing golfers better to maintain the consistency and accuracy of their shots.

 In addition to that, a new low drag HEX aerodynamic design, which is unique to these Callaway Supersoft balls also contributes to greatly reducing air resistance, better correcting the ball flight while extending the ball travel time on the air.

 As a result, slices and hooks off the tee are greatly reduced while your shots are able to reach an extraordinary distance.
 However, Callaway Supersoft balls seem more suitable for beginners who do not demand great spin control over the balls due to those features above.

-See Also: Top 13 Best Golf Balls for Beginners
+See Also: Top 12 Best Callaway Golf Balls